bhai-hub/Cod/README.md

    - Conducted testing to ensure the calculator functions accurately and handles edge cases.
    - Link : - https://extraordinary-mandazi-4e6132.netlify.app/

 These tasks demonstrate a range of skills, including HTML and CSS for creating structured and visually appealing web pages, as well as JavaScript for adding interactivity and functionality to enhance the user experience.
-Well done on completing these tasks during your internship at Codsoft!